solita/solita.github.com/_posts/2022-01-14-code-reviews.md

 *Only done work has real value (€$£)*.
 All cards in an agile board that are not yet done don't have any value yet.
 They will have value when they are done (and deployed to the production).

 In-review is close to being done.
-It will soon create value sooner than cards in todo or in-progress columns.
+It will create value sooner than cards in todo or in-progress columns.
 The more right you go in an agile board, the sooner it will have real value.
 Thus *things on right are more important than things on left*.
 Help your co-worker to finish his/her task and create value by reviewing the code as soon as possible.

 # Shift-left code reviews - how to review sooner?